-In this lesson we will look at some laws or formulas of probability: the Addition Law, the Multiplication Law and the Bayes’ Theorem or Bayes’ Rule.
+In these lessons we will look at some laws or formulas of probability: the Addition Law, the Multiplication Law and the Bayes’ Theorem or Bayes’ Rule.

 The general law of addition is used to find the probability of the union of two events.
 The expression denotes the probability of X occurring or Y occurring or both X and Y occurring.